logankoester/wordpress-oauth2-proxy/README.md

 > Make sure that TARGET is not publicly accessible, or
 > unauthenticated users can simply ignore your reverse proxy!

-With the proxy up and running, ppen the site in your browser, and verify the login process.
+With the proxy up and running, open the site in your browser, and verify the login process.

 You're done!